Skip to main content

 note

-When ordering EIA with Network Edge service instance located in one of our IBX data centers in the APAC region, make sure to add the addressingPlans information to the ipBlock object.
+When ordering EIA service instance located in one of our IBX data centers in the APAC region, make sure to add the addressingPlans and questions information to the ipBlock object in case of PA IPv4 Block.
 See the API reference for more information.

 Static Routing